justone/endot-hugo/content/post/2017-04-08-outputdiff.markdown

 ---
 layout: post
-title: "outputdiff: easily spot differences in command output"
+title: 'outputdiff: easily spot differences in command output'
 date: 2017-04-08 20:45:22 +0000
 comments: true
-categories:
+tags:
-- Computers
+- computers
-- CLI
+- cli
+slug: outputdiff
 ---

 When I'm in front of a computer, I spend much of my time at the command line,